astrum-chat/anyai/crates/anyml_anthropic/README.md

-# AnyML Anhropic
+# Anyml Anhropic

-An API wrapper for interacting with Anthropic via AnyML.
+An API wrapper for interacting with Anthropic via Anyml.

 Does not enforce a specific async runtime or http library via the [anyhttp](https://github.com/quaero-search/anyhttp) crate.